 8. Sunny Afternoon (1966)

 All of the ingredients for an all time Kinks classic are here: deep melodic sound, acoustic guitars, gorgeous harmonies, music hall piano and Pete Quaife’s descending bassline.
 It’s also concurrently a lazy yawn of resignation and an impeccable portrait of urban life in technicolor nostalgia.
-This track can be found on the deftly essential Face To Face.
+This track can be found on the deftly essential audio visage that is Face To Face.

 7. Tired Of Waiting for You (1965)